 Sompasauna – the Best Public Sauna in Helsinki

 The City of Helsinki has had an ambiguous attitude towards this place and at first, they took down the constructions.
-In the recent years, the attitude has shifted and the sauna can stay – but only until the end of this summer (most likely) because the Kalasatama neighbourhood will soon be fully built.
+In recent years, the attitude has shifted and the sauna can stay for a few more years at least before the Kalasatama neighborhood will be fully built.

-Sompasauna has got a webpage on their own and there is a brief introduction in English though some of the information might be a bit outdated.
+Sompasauna has got a webpage on their own and there is a brief introduction in English so you can read it too to get more instructions.

 The different saunas have had different models over the years.
 Sometimes there is only one sauna while in the last couple of years there has usually been more than one.
 There are no toilets, showers or any renting services so you need to bring your own towel and accept the fact that you are not going to have a refreshing shower after the sauna.
 Oh, if the nature calls, there are still a few bushes around.